 KSDE & CAEP ANNUAL REPORTING MEASURES

-KSDE (Kansas State Department of Education) and CAEP (Council for the Accreditation of Educator Preparation) have eight annual reporting measures that are used to provide information to the public on Baker Educator Preparation Programs’ outcome and program impact.
+KSDE (Kansas State Department of Education) and CAEP (Council for the Accreditation of Educator Preparation) have eight annual reporting measures that are used to provide information to the public about Baker Educator Preparation Programs’ outcome and program impact.

 Annual Report Section 4—Display of Annual Reporting Measures